The Self Assessment scheme is for the self-employed,

 Take advantage of tax allowances & tax reliefs

-Each of us is entitled to a slice of annual tax-free income (Standard Personal Allowance for 2018-2019 tax year = £11,850.
-For 2019-2020, it rises to £12,500).
+Each of us is entitled to a slice of annual tax-free income (Standard Personal Allowance for 2022-23 and 2023-24 tax years = £12,570).
 You can also earn an amount of tax-free savings interest and dividends payments, and you may be entitled to other allowances depending on your circumstances.

 Tax reliefs enable you to deduct certain payments from the income you make, so you pay less tax.